tymyrddin/purple/source/docs/audits/iso27001/base-camp-check.md

 - "Reduce incidents" (not time-bound)

 Good indicators:
-- "Achieve 95% staff completion of annual security training by Q4 2025"
+- "Achieve 95% staff completion of annual security training by Q4 2025" (delivery evidence: confirms training ran; pair it with an effectiveness indicator)
 - "Review 100% of user access rights quarterly, with findings documented within 5 working days"
 - "Reduce security incidents by 20% compared to 2024 baseline by December 2025"